matthewmayer/more-awesome-npm-cli/docs/content/using-npm/config.md

 npm config set foo:port 80
 ```

-See [package.json](/configuring-npm/package-json) for more information.
+See [package: An Amazing Project.json](/configuring-npm/package-json) for more information.

 ### Config Settings